Conference Programme

 • Spencer Murch: Effects of AI-generated warning messages on gambling cravings and intentions

-• Maria Persson: Understanding duty of care: Gamblers’ and close significant others’ perspectives
+• Maria Persson: Understanding Duty of Care: Gamblers’ and Concerned Significant Others’ Perspectives

 16:45 – 17:30 PANEL SESSION – Governing gambling or the industry?
 Recognising responsible regulation